Bfriedel/friedel-tswd-portfolio/final-project-part-one.md

 # Method and medium
-I plan to complete this project using Shorthand and using Tableau and/or Flourish in order to complete any visualizations.
+I plan to scrape data using Scrapy in Python, using Spyder.
+I then plan to clean the data using Pandas on a Jupyter Notebook and export to CSV.
+From there, I will create visualizations using Tableau and/or Flourish and publish these visualizations and my write up to a Shorthand presentation.